Art 305 - Art Disciplines Through New Technologies

 For this project, you'll be working in groups.
 Each person will have a specific role and job - here are the things that need to be done, divide these up among the group members.
 Jobs are unequal in the work required, so consider that when agreeing on what each person will do.
 Some bigger jobs might be better shared between a couple of people in the group.

-6. Make a worksheet that helps students transition/introduction into the activity/ this can also include tech platforms for engagement
+6. make a worksheet that helps students transition into the activity

 In addition, each member of the group will create a teacher sample of the project.